horozal/microkernel-python/README.md

 # microkernel-python
-Repository template for a Python application using microkernel architecture
+Project template for a Python application using microkernel architecture